sudharsan-selvaraj/react-webdriver/README.md

 ByReact.component("NavLink").props("{ \"name\" : \"home\" }")state("{ \"title\" : \"Go to home\" }")
 ```
 ## Using Page Objects
-The work in the same way at WebDriver's page object technology, there is a custom `FindBy`
+This work in the same way as WebDriver's page object technology, there is a custom `FindBy`
 annotations for ReactWebDriver:
 ```java
 @ByReactComponent.FindBy(